josephcslater/array_to_latex/README.rst

 Play with it on `mybinder.org`_!

-A NumPy-focused reenvisioned converter based in part on this is `numpyarray_to_latex <https://github.com/benmaier/numpyarray_to_latex>`_.
+A NumPy-focused reenvisioned converter based, in part, on this is `numpyarray_to_latex <https://github.com/benmaier/numpyarray_to_latex>`_.
 Also also available *pip install*.
 It incorporate more sophisticated "sub" markup capabilities.
 Check it out!

 Recent updates follow, with a more complete list towards the end of this document.
 If you don't see the current version in this list it's likely because I (again) forgot to update it when pushing out a new version.
 Please see the `readme`_ on GitHub.